 With the abovementioned regulations, only some of the 4700+ PFAS are banned.
 In their search for substitutes for the chemicals, manufacturers often substituted the banned substance with other PFAS that are not yet regulated.
 However, the entire group of perfluorinated and polyfluorinated alkyl compounds is considered to be of concern.
 In some cases, the substitute products were found to be as harmful.

-There are currently four pending legislations that aim to regulate PFAS in the EU
+There are currently two pending legislations that aim to regulate PFAS in the EU

 https://echa.europa.eu/de/registry-of-restriction-intentions/-/dislist/details/0b0236e1856e8ce6